leggedrobotics/elevation_mapping_cupy/README.md

 ## Overview
 This is a ros package of elevation mapping on GPU.
-Code are written in python and numpy, cupy backend can be selected.
+Code are written in python and uses cupy for GPU calculation.
 ![screenshot](doc/real.png)

 ## Installation